carbon-language/carbon-lang/docs/design/code_and_name_organization.md

     under [libraries](#libraries).
 If it instead had `impl`, this would be an implementation file.

-It's possible that files contributing to the `Geometry.TwoDimensional` namespace may use different `library` arguments.
-Similarly, files contributing to the `Geometry/Objects.FourSides` library may use different `namespace` arguments.
-However, they will all be in the `Geometry` package.

 Because the `package` keyword must be specified exactly once in all files, there are a couple important and deliberate side-effects:

--   Every file will be in precisely one library, even if its library path consists of only the package name.
+-   Every file will be in precisely one library.
+    -   A library still exists even when there is no explicit library argument, such as `package Geometry api;`.
+This could be considered equivalent to `package Geometry library("") api;`, although we should not allow that specific syntax as error-prone.
 -   Every entity in Carbon will be in a namespace, even if its namespace path consists of only the package name.
 There is no "global" namespace.
     -   Every entity in a file will be defined within the namespace described in the `package` statement.
     -   Entities within a file may be defined in [child namespaces](#namespaces).

+Files contributing to `Geometry/Objects.FourSides` must all start with `package Geometry library("Object.FourSides")`, but will differ on `api`/`impl` types, and may have differing `namespace` arguments.

+There is no restriction that a namespace only come from one library in a package.
+It's possible that files contributing to the `Geometry.TwoDimensional` namespace may use different `library` arguments.

 #### Shorthand notation for libraries in packages